Noah-user/ES-futures/README.md

 Prepare Data:

 Ensure the es_futures.csv file is in the correct format and location.

-Run the Script:
-Execute the script:
+Execute the script: python your_script_name.py
-python your_script_name.py

 View Results: